 I just wanted to share something that I found to be very interesting.

-Well, first of all, your son is uh a hero, and uh I'm sure every day, every night.
+Well, first of all, your son is a hero.

-Most people I don't think can relate to this, but I know every parent that I know that as kids in the military, they're they're up all night, they're scared all night.
+And I'm sure every day, every night, most people, I don't think can relate to this, but I know every parent that I know that has kids in the military, they're up all night.

 Of course.